Debunking Myths About Short Term Health Insurance

 Myth 1: Short Term Health Plans Only Cover Catastrophic Incidences

-Short term plans are structured similar to ACA plans.
+Short term plans are structured similarly to individual medical plans.
 There is a deductible, coinsurance and in some instances, copays for doctor visits.
 While some short term plans offer high deductibles in order to keep monthly premiums low, companies typically offer an array of deducibile amounts, even as low as $1,000.
 Lower deductibles can equate to lower out of pocket costs if the deductible is reached during the policy’s coverage duration.
 A 2017 study by eHealthInsurance reported that the average individual health plan deductible was $4,328, and the average family deductible was $8,352.
 In many cases, a low deductible short term health plan costs up to 50% less than an ACA plan for individuals who do not qualify for a financial subsidy.
 But it’s important to remember that all health insurance plans have a deductible, and individuals are responsible for a set amount of out of pocket costs when they receive medical care for accidents or illnesses, whether they have an ACA plan or a short term medical plan.

 Myth 2: Short Term Health Insurance is “Junk Insurance”